Chart Color Schemes

 Infrastructure

-Andrews Farm has emerging levels of nearby infrastructure activity, ranking in the 33rdth percentile nationally
+Andrews Farm has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 12 projects likely to affect the region.
-Notable initiatives include Tudor Vale Shopping Centre, scheduled for completion in December 2023; Munno Para West, set to commence in April 2024; Curtis Green, with construction starting in June 2025; and Brookmont Estate, planned for completion by February 2026.
-The following list details projects expected to have the most relevance.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 12 projects expected to impact the area.
+Notable ones include Tudor Vale Shopping Centre, Munno Para West, Curtis Green, and Brookmont Estate.
+The following details those deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.